platformsh/platformsh-docs/docs/src/guides/drupal9/memcached.md

     return sprintf("%s:%d", $creds['host'], $creds['port']);
   });

-  // This is the line that tells Drupal to use memcached as a backend.
+  // This is the line that tells Drupal to use Memcached as a backend.
   // Comment out just this line if you need to disable it for some reason and
   // fall back to the default database cache.
   $settings['cache']['default'] = 'cache.backend.memcache';